 Silicone Send Back

 At Munch, we are committed to creating products that don't end up in landfill.
 We believe in leaving no waste from our products.
 We try our best to design and make our products to last (or made with biodegradable materials) and then put in place systems to enable products to be reused and recycled when they are worn out.

-We are setting up a pilot programme to our Silicone Send Back repurposing started.
+We are setting up a pilot project to get the Silicone Send Back repurposing started.
 We're working with a processor and expert scientist to test the silicone - as it is an advanced material!
-And then we'll start working with local designers and artists on the next stage - to turn unwanted silicone into cool new products made here in NZ.
+And then we'll start working with local designers and artists to turn unwanted silicone into cool new designs here NZ.

-You can send any food grade silicone products to us at our Wellington Showroom - the first ever collection point for silicone.
+You can send any food grade silicone products to us at our Wellington Showroom or find a collection point closer to you.